vivaria/edisonrul.ing/docs/source/cards/d/des-croaking.md

 ### Card Rulings

-●The need for 3 “Des Frogs” is only a condition of activation.
+*   The need for 3 “Des Frogs” is only a condition of activation.
 If an effect is chained that removes 1 of the 3 “Des Frogs”, the effect of “Des Croaking” still resolves normally.